Frequently asked questions about Young Friends’ sleepovers

 What if a child is being accompanied by an adult who is not a parent or legal guardian?

-We will need the child’s parent or guardian to fill in a consent form which will be sent with the booking confirmation via email.
-The child’s parent or guardian will need to fill this in online which will then automatically update the booking.
+We will need the child’s parent or guardian to fill in a consent form which will be sent with the booking confirmation.
+The child’s parent or guardian will need to complete this in advance of the event..